drips-network/events-processor/README.md

 ## 🚀 Launching The Application

+First, populate `.env` according to `.env.template`.

 To launch the application, run:

 ```bash
 npm install
 ```

-and then:
+Then, ensure you run the development environment, assuming you don't intend to connect to external Postgres and Redis instances.

+Lastly, run

 ```bash
 npm run start:dev
 ```

+to start the server.

 This command:

-1. Checks for the existence of `dripsdb`; creates it if not present.
-2. Establishes a connection to `dripsdb`.
+1. Establishes a connection to `dripsdb`.
-3. Synchronizes the state of the database.
+2. Synchronizes the state of the database.
-4. Ingests events up to the current block into the database.
+3. Ingests events up to the current block into the database.
-5. Registers event listeners for tracking incoming events.
+4. Registers event listeners for tracking incoming events.
-6. Continues appending new data to the database.
+5. Continues appending new data to the database.